 The Foundation primarily uses an investment manager to manage the investments, which includes purchasing and sales.
-As of June 30, 2021, the investment manager was Vanguard Institutional Advisory Services ("Vanguard").
-As of June 30, 2020, the investment manager was the Teachers' Insurance and Annuity Association (TIAA).
+As of both June 30, 2022 and 2021, the investment manager was Vanguard Institutional Advisory Services ("Vanguard").

-As of both June 30, 2021 and 2020, the Foundation's target allocation and allocation range for assets were as follows:
+As of both June 30, 2022 and 2021, the Foundation's target allocation and allocation range for assets were as follows: